-Maximum processing temperature: 230C for 30 – 60 seconds
+Maximum processing temperature (Informative): 230C for 30 – 60 seconds

 Electrical Properties

 The contact rating is 0.5A.
 The track connections as well as V+ and GND (decoder plus and after rectifier) are each made with two contacts making their effective load capacity 1.0 A. The system board of the vehicle, as well as the decoder, must be designed so that if they make different use of the LS_A/AUX5 and LS_B/AUX6, no damage to the vehicle system board or decoder will occur.